c4software/pi-as-keyboard/README.md

 All this setup as been tested on my Raspberry Pi Zero W the 2016/03/21.

 ## Important

-⚠️️  Do not connect the Pi on the Power connector.
-Use the « Data » USB port instead to power and data exchange ⚠️️
+⚠️️  ⚠️️  Do not connect the Pi on the Power connector.
+Use the « Data » USB port instead to power and data exchange.

 ## Install